TJAdryan/astro_blog/src/content/blog/2025-11-19-Get-Your-Rows-in-Duck.md

 Here is an assessment of why it is useful and how to implement it.

+If you feel I fall short or want to learn more you can access the release notes here: [pg_duckdb release notes](https://motherduck.com/blog/pg-duckdb-release/).
 ## The Core Value: Vectorized Execution in Postgres

 PostgreSQL is designed for row-based processing.
 It is excellent at retrieving single records but inefficient at aggregating millions of rows (e.g., calculating average revenue per user over five years).